Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 (Maximum 750 words)

-Describe why the nominee’s accomplishments should receive the award.
-The nomination should describe the nominee's work and how it is aligned with the purpose, eligibility, and/or criteria of the award, the impact on the field (nonprofit, philanthropy, and fundraising), the significance of this effort, and the benefits to the under-represented and underserved communities that they serve in the Chicago area.
+The nomination should describe the nominee's work and how it is aligned with the purpose, eligibility, and/or criteria of the award, the impact on the field (nonprofit, philanthropy, and fundraising), the significance of this effort, and the benefits to the under-recognized communities that they serve in the Chicago area.
 It should address the nominee's years of experience.

 SUPPORT LETTERS